microsoft/terraform-provider-azuredevops/website/docs/r/workitemtrackingprocess_page.html.markdown

 * `id` - The ID of the page.

-* `page_type` - The type of the page (e.g., custom, history, links, attachments).

-* `locked` - A value indicating whether any user operations are permitted on this page.

-* `inherited` - A value indicating whether this page has been inherited from a parent layout.

-* `overridden` - A value indicating whether this page has been overridden by a child layout.

 * `section` - The sections of the page.
 A `section` block as defined below.

 ---